Best Times to Be Creative

 The January 16th issue of TIME magazine has a major section on “How to Sharpen Your Mind.”

-One of the key articles explores the best times of day for both “Morning People” and “Night Owls” to create, problem solve, rejuvinate and rest.
+One of the key articles explores the best times of day for both “Morning People” and “Night Owls” to create, problem solve, rejuvenate and rest.
 I’ve re-worked the graphics presented in TIME for this post.

-TIME says, for the early riser, “creativity generally peaks early in the wake cycle before distractions can impede the brain’s imaginative focus.”
+TIME says, for the early riser, “creativity peaks early in the wake cycle before distractions can impede the brain’s imaginative focus.”

-The most productive time for Night Owls is “long after they’ve shaken off morning groginess.”
+The most productive time for Night Owls is “long after they’ve shaken off morning grogginess.”
 While working past midnight can be effective, experts agree “sleeping less than the optimal eight hours can impair cognitive performance.”

 - Low Concentration